-Led a research project for the Global Center on Adaptation (GCA) in partnership with the Akiba Mashinani Trust (AMT) to learn from the Special Planning Area (SPA) in Mukuru, one of the largest informal settlements in Nairobi (Kenya), about strategies for locally-led, inclusive and multisectoral upgrading.
+Led a research project for the Global Center on Adaptation (GCA) in partnership with the Akiba Mashinani Trust (AMT) and Slum Dwellers International–Kenya to learn from the Special Planning Area (SPA) in Mukuru, one of the largest informal settlements in Nairobi (Kenya), about strategies for locally-led, inclusive and multisectoral upgrading.

 The project focused on the crucial role of upgrading for building climate resilience in informal settlements.
 As Africa rapidly urbanizes and climate change accelerates urbanization, the poor, most vulnerable and least culpable are bearing the brunt of the colliding climate and urban infrastructure crises.
 This collision is taking place where most urban Africans already live, in informal settlements.
 At the same time—in stark contrast to these trends—of the minimal climate action funding that has to date been spent on adaptation, only an estimated three to five percent is spent on urban adaptation.

 I produced a comprehensive online Guide (aka toolkit), accompanied by seven short videos, aimed at local governments, civil society partners, and funders working in informal settlements in cities across Africa.
 The goal is to replicate and scale the SPA process in other informal settlements.
-The Guide is designed as a living repository to evolve in tandem with the work of the GCA, the African Development Bank and their joint initiative, the Africa Infrastructure Resilience Accelerator of the Africa Adaptation Acceleration Program (AAAP).
+The guide is designed as a living repository to evolve in tandem with the work of the GCA, the African Development Bank and their joint initiative, the Infrastructure and Nature-Based Solutions accelerator of the Africa Adaptation Acceleration Program (AAAP).
 It will both inform and be informed by practice on the ground.
 Future versions will incorporate lessons learned during ongoing efforts across Africa and beyond.

 The Guide provides resources for locally-led, inclusive, multisectoral upgrading for climate resilience in urban informal settlements.